coleifer/peewee/docs/peewee/orm_utils.rst

    :param dict relationships: A mapping that tells ``to_pydantic`` how to
        handle foreign-key or back-reference fields as nested Pydantic models instead of flat scalar values.
 See :ref:`pydantic-relationships` below.
+   :param base_model: User-provided subclass of Pydantic ``BaseModel`` to use
+       as the base class for the generated model.
    :returns: A Pydantic ``BaseModel`` subclass configured with
        ``from_attributes=True``.